Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Which version is safer for stomach sleeping?

-For stomach sleepers, Medium-Firm is the safer default because it keeps the midsection more level and reduces the chance of a dipped-hip posture.
+For most stomach sleepers, Medium Firm is the safer starting point because it held the midsection more level in our testing.

 Previous post